SerrpentDagger/graphing-calculator-sd/docs/updating.md

 - jar: Replace the current 'GraphingCalculator...jar" file with the new one.
 - \<data folder name\>: When the name of a folder in 'data/' is written, the instruction is to merge the new 'data/\<name\>' folder with the old one by dragging the new one into 'data/'.
 If the ^ symbol is present, replace the old conflicting files when prompted, unless they're ones you've added yourself and want to keep.

-### Example
+### Examples
 - \*jar ⠀*⠀(The old jar should be replaced with the new one, and doing so is required in order for the update to work.)*
 - ^themes ⠀*⠀(Merge the new 'data/themes' folder with the old one by dragging the new one into the old 'data/' folder.
 Replace conflicts.
 Not functionally required, but provides visual improvements.)*
 - +textures ⠀*⠀(Merge the new 'data/textures' folder with the old one by dragging the new one into the old 'data/' folder.
 Replacing conflicts is unnecessary, since they should be identical.
-Not functionally required, but provides visual improvements.)*
+Not functionally required, but provides new visual assets.)*
+- ^+themes ⠀*⠀(Merge the new 'data/themes' folder with the old one by draggin the new one into the old 'data/' folder.
+Replace conflicts.
+Not functionally required, but improves old assets and adds new ones.)*